 With a self-employed HSA, you’ll have the control to make uneven deposits throughout the year.
 You can make one deposit, multiple deposits, or you can elect not to make a deposit at all.

 2. Friends and Family Can Contribute to Your HSA

 If someone wants to give the gift of helping you pay for medical care, they can.
 Your HSA may be yours, but friends and relatives can deposit funds into it at any time.

 3. HSA Contributions Are Tax-Deductible

 When you are self-employed, you often want all the deductions you can get.
-An self-employed HSA gives you an opportunity to take another one.
+A self-employed HSA gives you an opportunity to take another one.
 You can claim a tax deduction for contributions you or others make to your HSA, with the exception of an employer.
-Others cannot claim a tax deduction for their contributions to your HSA.
+Other people cannot claim a tax deduction for their contributions to your HSA.

 4. Interest Gained on an HSA Is Tax-Free

-Unused funds sitting in an HSA earn interest, and the interest that accrues is tax-free.
+Unused funds earn interest as they sit in an HSA, and the interest that accrues is tax-free.
 That interest will compound over time and when you have an unexpected or major healthcare expense, you can withdraw the funds to help pay those medical bills.
 Yet another reason to hit your annual contribution limit each year and save, save, save.